nagotown/utau.info/docs/start/install.md

 ## Downloading

 To download the latest version of UTAU, click `v0.4.18e インストーラ` on [UTAU's Homepage](http://utau2008.xrea.jp/).
+Extract `utau0418e-inst.zip` with your preferred program and click the EXE.

 Because UTAU is shareware, there is a paid version that you can purchase to support the developer, but most of the community uses the free version.
-The differences between the two are pretty small.
+The differences between the two are pretty small and mostly useful for more advanced users.
 More information can be found [here](http://utau.us/share.html).

 ## Installation